Glossary of terms

 A text listing of commands to be compiled or assembled into an executable computer program.

 A type of cryptocurrency or cryptoasset which by design seeks to maintain a stable market value by pegging its value to an underlying asset such as gold or USD.
 Examples include Tether (USDT), USD Coin (USDC) and Binance USD (BUSD).

-“Locking up” a digital asset to act as a validator in a decentralized crypto network to ensure the integrity, security and continuity of the network.
+“Locking up” a digital asset to act as a validator in a decentralised crypto network to ensure the integrity, security and continuity of the network.
 As an incentive for helping to secure the network, stakers (validators) are rewarded with newly mined cryptocurrency.

 A programmable asset or access right(s) managed by a smart contract and an underlying distributed ledger like the blockchain.
-A token is accessible only by the person who has the private key for that address and can only be signed using this private key.
+A token is accessible only by the person who has the private key for that address and can only be signed in using this private key.

 A type of token which can be redeemed for access to a specific product or service that is provided on an existing blockchain platform.
 Examples include Chainlink (LINK), Huobi Token (HT), Ontology (ONT) and Basic Attention Token (BAT).